-After guiding several summer boat expeditions in Svalbard, I can say we had another very succesful trip, and guests were very excited!
-Every trip is so different.
-You can never get the same conditions twice.
-Or the same pictures.
-Even if you sail the exact same route, there will always be something that has changed which will create new stunning photography challenges.
+After guiding several summer expeditions in Svalbard, I can say we had a very successful trip.
+The guests were very excited!
+Every trip is different.
+You never encounter the same conditions twice, or make the same pictures.
+Even if you sail the exact same route, something will always have changed, creating some new, stunning photography challenges.

-Special this year was that we allready in July had the unique opportunity to sail as east as Storøya and even Kvitøya, which is very rarely visited on Svalbard expeditions.
-These are very remote places, but Polar bears often rest out on these small islands, so we did found some very cooperative bears to photograph.
-And even sailing so far east, we still had plenty of time to visit the unique places we normally try to reach and cruise through the pack-ice, thanks to the quite fast and strong build Origo.
+This year, we had the unique opportunity to sail as far east as Storøya and even Kvitøya as early as July, which is very rare.
+These are very remote places, but Polar bears often rest on the small islands, which we had the good fortune of photographing.
+We still had plenty of time to visit all the unique places on the itinerary and cruise through the pack-ice, thanks to the swift and strongly built ship The Origo.

-Svalbard is my preferred travel destination, and I am looking forward to guide even more trips in the future!
-Next month we will travel again with a small group to explore Svalbard by boat ànd snowscooter!
-And in July we will sail out again with the Origo from 6-15 July, and we have some more spots available on this exciting photo-expedition!
-If you are interested in joining me, don’t hesitate to send me a message and I will provide you with all the details you need!
+Svalbard is my favourite travel destination, and I look forward to guiding even more trips in the future.
+Next month we bring a new group to Svalbard, exploring the archipelago by boat ànd by snow scooter.
+And in July we sail out again with The Origo.
+There are still a few spots available on this exciting expedition!
+If you would like to join me, don’t hesitate to send me a message and I will provide you with all the details you need.

 Thanks again to the fantastic group of participants, you guys made this trip unforgettable!